DharmeshHub/CapstoneProject/README.md

 - `hyperparameter_tuning.ipynb`: HyperDrive model.
 - `heart_failure_clinical_records_dataset.csv`: the dataset file.
 - `env.yml`: the environment file which is also downloaded from within Azure Machine Learning Studio.
-- `requirements.txt': Packages that the project requires.
+- `requirements.txt`: Packages that the project requires.

 ## Dataset